-• B.1.1 pa command-line options file on page Appx-B-53.
+• A.1.1 pa command-line options file on page Appx-A-57.

-B.1.1 pa command-line options file
+A.1.1 pa command-line options file

 You can list command-line options in a file that you pass to the pa command.
+Specify one option per line and use "=" to assign values.